“Inspire yourself to inspire others.” — Ceyenne Doroshow’s motto

 Photo credit: elizabethedwardsnh.com

 Dame Catherine Healy in New Zealand

-Dame Catherine Healy was a founding member of New Zealand Prostitutes’ Collective (NZPC), awarded New Zealand Suffrage Centennial Medal in 1993, and appointed Dame Companion of the New Zealand Order of Merit by Queen Elizabeth II for her work to better the lives of sex workers.
+Dame Catherine Healy was a founding member of the New Zealand Prostitutes’ Collective (NZPC), awarded New Zealand Suffrage Centennial Medal in 1993, and appointed Dame Companion of the New Zealand Order of Merit by Queen Elizabeth II for her work to better the lives of sex workers.
 Her campaign with NZPC helped write and pass the Prostitute Reform Act to allow brothels to operate as legitimate businesses.
-She is also an author and field researcher and has been invited to speak at The House of Commons and Oxford University, among other institutions, to discuss the rights of sex workers.
+She is also an author and field researcher and has been invited to speak at the House of Commons and Oxford University, among other institutions, to discuss the rights of sex workers.

-Photo credit: Catherine Healy bbc.com
+Photo credit: Catherine Healy and bbc.com

 Margo St. James